 In short, the hugely powerful chemical industry is manipulating UK law so that their products get into our sofas in huge amounts.
 These flame retardant chemicals are supposed to protect us from fire but there is plenty of proof that they do so poorly or not at all.

-The USA changed its sofa flammability laws over two years ago.
+The USA changed its sofa flammability laws in 2014.
 Public pressure won out against the mighty chemical industry and now US citizens can buy furniture free of flame retardant chemicals.
 But in the UK, we are still stuck with levels of flame retardants in our sofas and mattresses even higher than the USA faced.

 Site Contents - Pages